 December 8, 2021

 The San Francisco Early Care & Education Advocacy Coalition (SF ECE Advocacy Coalition) invited San Francisco Unified School District’s Early Education Department (SFUSD EED) to join with community-based early care educators to discuss the expansion of the Transitional Kindergarten in San Francisco.
-The SFUSD EED staff included, Meeno Yashar, Chief of Early Education, Marieke Rutkin, Director of Systems and Operations, Early Education Department, Pamela Geisler, Director of Fiscal and Data, Early Education Department, Jennifer Delos Reyes, Executive Director of Program Quality & Enhancements, Early Education Department, and Raul Erazo-Chavez.
+The SFUSD EED staff included, Meeno Yashar, Chief of Early Education, Marieke Rutkin, Director of Systems and Operations, Early Education Department, Pamela Geisler, Director of Fiscal and Data, Early Education Department, Jennifer Delos Reyes, Executive Director of Program Quality & Enhancements, Early Education Department, and Raul Erazo-Chavez, Executive Director of Schools and Programs, Early Education Department.
 Sara Hicks-Kilday, ECESF, and Naeemah Charles, Children’s Council, facilitated the event.